SongheeJo/aiffelthon/papers/README.md

 ### [참고] I. RespireNet (PPT논문) 내용 중 4.
 RELATED WORK

 Recently, there has been a lot of interest in using deep learning models for respiratory sounds classification [1, 9, 12].
-It has outperformed(더 나은 결과를 내다, 능가하다) statistical methods (HMM-GMM) [8] and traditional machine learning methods (boosted decision trees, SVM) [4, 24].
+It has outperformed statistical methods (HMM-GMM) [8] and traditional machine learning methods (boosted decision trees, SVM) [4, 24].
 In these deep learning based approaches, a time-frequency representation of the audio signal is provided as input to the model.
-Kochetov et al. [9] propose a deep recurrent network with a noise masking intermediate(중간의) step for the four class classification task, obtaining a score of 65.7% on the 80-20 split.
+Kochetov et al. [9] propose a deep recurrent network with a noise masking intermediate step for the four class classification task, obtaining a score of 65.7% on the 80-20 split.
 However the paper omits the details regarding noise label generation [1], thus making it hard to reproduce.
 Deep residual networks and optimized S-transform based features are used by Chen et al. [6] for three-class classification of anomalies in lung sounds.
 The model is trained and tested on a smaller subset of the ICBHI dataset on a 70-30 split and achieve a score of 98%.

 ---

-호흡음 분류에 딥러닝을 사용한 최근 연구
+## (1) 호흡음 분류에 딥러닝을 사용한 최근 연구

 - Jyotibdha Acharya and Arindam Basu.
 Deep neural network for respiratory sound classification in wearable devices enabled by patient specific model tuning.
 IEEE Transactions on